 “She began to enumerate the ways she considered me to be a blessing in life: the ways I supported her, the strength she drew from me, my sensitivity to the children, my wisdom as a spiritual leader.
 She piled up ‘apples of gold in settings of silver’ on me that refreshed and brightened me in a way that nothing else could have done.
 I got up the next morning ready to face the future with confidence.”¹

 That’s a short exerpt from the book Larry and I wrote together: Marriage Toners, Weekly Exercises to Strengthen Your Relationship.
-We hope to have that book available soon on our website as an e-book.
-You can read more about it on our marriage enrichment page–as well as information on our marriage enrichment retreats.
+We hope to have that book or a revised version available soon as an e-book.
 The principles in that book have transformed our marriage through the years, and we love encouraging couples any way we can!

 Everyone loves a good word.